district10/blog/_posts/post-0098-probability-and-statistics.md

         Stanine

+        :   标准九。

-        :   Stanine (STAndard NINE) is a method of scaling test scores on a nine-point standard scale with a mean of five and a standard deviation of two.
+            Stanine (STAndard NINE) is a method of scaling test scores on a nine-point standard scale with a mean of five and a standard deviation of two.